 John Suler, professor of psychology at Rider University made a study last 2004 he dubbed the Online Disinhibition Effect.
 It’s divided into two types: Benign and Toxic Disinhibition.
 Benign Disinhibition is just the feeling of being more outgoing and friendly when online as opposed to real life.
 Toxic Disinhibition on the other hand describes the extremely negative and aggressive behavior people have online as opposed to real life.

-Even though it was 15 years ago, it could not have been anymore appropriate now than ever.
+Even though it was 15 years ago, it could not have been any more appropriate now than ever.
 Here are some of the reasons why people act this way on the Internet according to the study:

 - Dissociative anonymity (“You don’t know me”) – this anonymity takes away so much filter from a human.
 Accountability is not felt because it’s being blanketed under the online persona.
 Some use it as justification for bad behavior saying, it’s just their online identity.

-- Asynchronicity (“See you later”) – since actions on the internet are only done in the convenience of the user, meaning they can log out anytime after they do something, there is no feeling of urgency nor comprehending of the immediate repercussions of said actions
+- Asynchronicity (“See you later”) – since actions on the internet are only done at the convenience of the user, meaning they can log out anytime after they do something, there is no feeling of urgency nor comprehending of the immediate repercussions of said actions

 - Solipsistic Introjection (“It’s all in my head”) – without physical, real-time indications of emotions such as facial expressions, people can be at their absolute worst and don’t think about the deeper consequences of their actions or words.

-- Dissociative Imagination (“It’s just a game”) – being online makes people feel that they are on just an imaginary world, like a videogame.
+- Dissociative Imagination (“It’s just a game”) – being online makes people feel that they are just in an imaginary world, like a videogame.
 All actions on a videogame have consequences only inside the videogame.
 This lowers the inhibitions of individuals.

 - Minimization of Status and Authority (“Your rules don’t apply here”) – there might be rules and regulations on the internet per platform or website.
 But having no authority figure makes people complacent about their actions.

 - Best (or worst) example of this is when Yugoslavian performance artist Marina Abramovic stood still for 6 hours and gave freedom to everyone on the exhibit to do what they want.
-It devolved into the people commiting disturbing acts to her.
+It devolved into the people committing disturbing acts to her.

 Toxic Online Disinhibition could be considered as a disorder from the word itself.
 It disrupts the order and norms of a society.